-Social sustainability focuses on the social (or people) aspects of sustainability and in particular social equity.
+- Social Sustainability Social sustainability focuses on the social (or people) aspects of sustainability and in particular social equity.
 Social equity goals address disadvantage and are underpinned by principles of diversity, acceptance, fairness, compassion, inclusiveness and access for people of all abilities.
 A focus is placed on people who are underrepresented and people with less opportunity.
-Socially sustainable procurement generates positive outcomes for, and contributes to building stronger communities by:

-• elevating the inherent 'social value' of doing business

-- improving equity of access to services - creating new jobs and opportunities for people who may be struggling to find work - targeting cohorts that may be experiencing economic exclusion - reinvigorating depressed or marginalised communities - improving equity of access to opportunities - increasing purchases of ethical and fair trade goods (or equivalent)

-Depending on the nature of the procurement, Council shall explore opportunities in engaging Social Enterprises for the procurement of goods or services:

-- This may result in engagement as a contractor or subcontractor - Social Enterprises should be considered when conducting an RFQ process - Council will make available access to the Social Enterprise database from 'Social Traders'
+Socially sustainable procurement generates positive outcomes for, and contributes to building stronger communities by: elevating the inherent 'social value' of doing business creating new jobs and opportunities for people who may be struggling to find work targeting cohorts that may be experiencing economic exclusion reinvigorating depressed or marginalised communities improving equity of access to opportunities Depending on the nature of the procurement, Council shall explore opportunities in engaging Social Enterprises for the procurement of goods or services: This may result in engagement as a contractor or subcontractor Social Enterprises should be considered when conducting an RFQ process Council will make available access to the Social Enterprise database from 'Social Traders' 6.
+5.4.2 Environmental impacts encouraging improved environmental management in Council's supply chain.

-5.4.2 Environmental Sustainability